 Yarn: Lion Brand Hometown USA (Super Bulky Weight #6)

 Pistachio the Dinosaur is a peculiar little fellow with all different colored spikes running from his head to his tail.
-He can also be distinguished by the spots on his right leg.
+The spots on his right leg can also distinguish him.
 This design is a lovely example of the big impact that a non-traditional color scheme can have.
-Click the link below and scroll down the page for the English translation of the pattern.
+Click the link below and scroll down the page for the English translation of the free dinosaur patterns.

 Designer: Ezgi The Girl with the Curls